New Zealand Dairy Industry in 2023

 Exports and Imports

-- Increased local demand for anhydrous milk fat and butter has boosted milk prices at farms.
+- Rising local demand for anhydrous milk fat and butter is influencing market dynamics and pricing.

 - Westland Milk Products acquired a 60% stake in Pure Nutrition for NZ$31.1 million.